dcarter-ds/dcarter-ds.github.io/index.md

 <img src="cos_curves.PNG" alt="banner" width="875"/>

-## Daniel Carter

 Welcome,

-I'm a data scientist from Northern California with a background in Finance.
+I'm a Freelance Data Scientist from Northern California with a background in Finance.
 My interests are markets, history, human nature and robotics.

 ### Projects